adammurdoch/configuration-cache-serialization/README.md

 > gradle76 brokenFileCollection
 ```

-## Java serializable object that fail during serialization
+### Java Serializable object that fail during serialization

-You can also use the [`brokenJavaSerialization`](broken-types/build.gradle.kts#L26) task to see the behaviour for Java serialization failures:
+You can also use the [`brokenJavaSerialization`](broken-types/build.gradle.kts#L28) task to see the behaviour for custom
+Java serialization failures:

 ```shell
 > ./gradlew brokenJavaSerialization